kabachuha/InfiNet/README.md

 Thanks to it utilizing so-called *zero-convolutions*, it's possible to add the InfiNet model on top of an already pretrained U-net to save resources.

-This repo contains the code of ModelScope's text2video model with InfiNet being injected into it directly.
-After I test whether it works, I'll try to figure out a more elegant way to hijack it.
+This repo contains the code of ModelScope's text2video model with InfiNet being injected into it by appending it as a submodule and hijacking the `forward` function.

 The InfiNet module itself is located here https://github.com/kabachuha/InfiNet/blob/master/t2v_modules/dod_unet.py